dstarkebaum/postgres-vs-neo4j/README.md

 You can find (somewhat) detailed information about each parameter here: https://neo4j.com/docs/operations-manual/current/reference/configuration-settings/

+Use this to estimate appropriate settings:
+`neo4j-admin memrec`

 Paramaters to look for:
 `dbms.security.auth_enabled=false`
 - Disables authentication for user access...